firebase/firebase-ios-sdk/README.md

 #### Viewing Code Coverage

-First, make sure that [slather](https://github.com/SlatherOrg/slather) is installed with `gem install slather`.
+First, make sure that [xcov](https://github.com/nakiostudio/xcov) is installed with `gem install xcov`.

-After running the `AllUnitTests_iOS` scheme in Xcode, execute `slather coverage --html --scheme AllUnitTests_iOS --configuration=Debug --workspace Firebase.xcworkspace/ Firebase.xcodeproj/` at Example/ in the terminal.
-This will aggregate the coverage and provide instructions to view the code coverage in the browser.
+After running the `AllUnitTests_iOS` scheme in Xcode, execute `xcov --workspace Firebase.xcworkspace --scheme AllUnitTests_iOS --output_directory xcov_output`
+at Example/ in the terminal.
+This will aggregate the coverage and you can run `open xcov_output/index.html` to see the results.

 ### Running Sample Apps
 In order to run the sample apps and integration tests, you'll need valid